CTF-handbooks/map-tester-handbook/tester-handbook.md

 ## Table of Contents
 > I will do later; the headings will be changed

-> ## Outline
-> 1. Labels to be aware of ✅
-> 2. PR scheme ✅
-> 3. Map works/errors
-> 4. ^ Some error specifics
-> 5. Flags and the base
-> 6. Team zones and testing process
-> 7. Config (to be discussed later) (also includes proper fields filled)
-> 8. Design/glitches/mistakes/inconsistencies, balance/opinion
-> 9. Screenshot
-> 10. More to be included and discussed upon
-> Ignore the above ;)

 ## Prequisites
 1. The `Capture the Flag` game.
 To get it,
 	- Go to the `Content` Tab in your Minetest client.